hpi-schul-cloud/e2e-system-tests/README.md

 ## How to setup Cypress
 1) Clone the project
-2) install all dependencies by runing: `npm install --save-dev`
+2) Install all dependencies by runing: `npm install --save-dev`